 At the top you’ll meet your guide, a trained volcanologist who’s qualified to introduce you to ‘La Mama’, as the mountain is known to locals.
 They will take you on a tour in a 4x4, the high clearance and knobbly wheels necessary for tackling the rugged, ashy terrain.

 My guide explained that Etna has different eruptions styles, but usually the eruptions are constant and gentle — some of the locals even roast marshmallows over the glowing red flows.
 That constant influx of lava has helped to create the fertile soil that supports Sicily’s vineyards and farms.

 After the drive, I climbed out of the 4x4 and carefully hiked around the crater.
 Walking on the deep, shifting ash was like walking on a sand dune.
-At my guide’s urging, I slipped my hand down into the soft grey ash and could feel La Mama’s life-giving warmth.
+At my guide’s urging, I slipped my hand down into the soft gray ash and could feel La Mama’s life-giving warmth.

-Cuzco…. on a plate
+Cuzco… on a plate